 Detroit Pro Sporting Action

 If you are planning on living in Detroit, you will have to root for the home teams.
-Comerica Park is home to Detroit Tigers, it’s MLB team, and Ford Field, where NFL Lions play.
-Here you can enjoy all the live sports pro games in your backyard.
+Comerica Park is home to the Detroit Tigers, it’s MLB team, and Ford Field, owned by the Henry Ford family, is where the Detroit Lions of the NFL play.
+Here you can enjoy all the live sports pro games right in your backyard.

 Pros and Cons of Moving to Detroit